kuri-sun/comment-graph/README.md

 # todo-graph

-A small CLI that scans your codebase for `TODO` comments, builds a dependency graph, and lets you validate or visualize it.
+A small CLI that scans your codebase for `TODO` comments, builds a dependency graph, and makes it easy to track and review the.

 ## Installation